 Key features for X-One Biphase include:

-- PU 400: X-One Biphase is infused with a proprietary polyurethane that delivers 400% greater elasticity and therefore increasing the power potential of the string while reducing vibrations and increasing the overall comfort or impact to your arm with a natural gut-like feel.
+- PU 400: X-One Biphase is infused with a proprietary polyurethane that delivers 400 percent greater elasticity, therefore increasing the power potential of the string while reducing vibrations and increasing the overall comfort or decreasing impact to your arm with a natural gut-like feel.

-- 50% Elastyl, 50% H2C fiber: X-One Biphase is constructed from thousands of individual fibers with a makeup of 50% Elastyl and 50% high heat capacity (H2C).
-Elastyl is Tecnifibre’s trademarked polyamide or nylon, which are incredibly soft fibers that deliver 12% more power than standard nylon strings, while H2C fibers are manufactured and bonded using a high-temperature pre-stretching step that is intended to provide superior tension maintenance.
+- 50 percent Elastyl, 50 percent H2C fiber: X-One Biphase is constructed from thousands of individual fibers with a makeup of 50 percent Elastyl and 50 percent high heat capacity (H2C).
+Elastyl is Tecnifibre’s trademark polyamide or nylon, which are incredibly soft fibers that deliver 12 percent more power than standard nylon strings.
+H2C fibers, on the other hand, are manufactured and bonded using a high-temperature pre-stretching step intended to provide superior tension maintenance.

-- Biphase process: Tecnifiber’s patented two-phase process is used to produce the string, which is intended to increase the durability and life of the X-One Biphase by 20%.
+- Biphase process: Tecnifibre uses its patented two-phase process to produce the string, which increases the durability and life of the X-One Biphase by 20 percent.

-All in all, Tecnifibre’s X-One Biphase packs a technological punch to bring players of all levels a top-notch multifilament string that many will find as one of the best synthetic alternatives to natural gut.
+All in all, Tecnifibre’s X-One Biphase packs a technological punch to bring players of all levels a top-notch multifilament string that many will find to be one of the best synthetic alternatives to natural gut.

-When it comes to packaging Tecnifibre has delivered their X-One Biphase in style.
-Each string package features a matte black finish with a gold highlight that bears the strings name and gauge.
+When it comes to packaging, Tecnifibre has delivered X-One Biphase in style.
+Each string package features a matte black finish with a gold highlight that bears the string’s name and gauge.

-The bottom right hand corner of the packages front offers a small peak view of the string, while the back of the package showcases the strings key features and useful graphic to help players picture the makeup of the tennis string.
+The bottom right corner of the package’s front offers a small peek view of the string, while the back of the package showcases the string’s key features and a useful graphic to help players picture the makeup of the tennis string.

-The strings are easily opened with a simple tear from the top left of the packaging that has been perforated for easy opening.
+It’s easy to open the strings with a simple tear from the top left of the packaging, which is perforated.